playsms/playsms/documents/development/WEBSERVICES.md

 ### Webservices login

-Authenticate user via webservices and redirect to index.php upon authentication, successful or failed or invalid.
+Authenticate user via webservices and redirect to index.php upon authentication, successful or failed or invalid

 Parameters | Name or description
 ---------- | ---------------------